artefactual/atom-translations/README.md

 -------------------

 Each non-master branch should correspond to an AtoM version.
-Switch to, or create, the appropriate branch for the AtoM version being worked with.
+Switch to, or create, the appropriate branch for the AtoM major version being worked with.

-Branch name example: `2.5`
+Branch name example: `2.5.x`

 Migration scripts
 -----------------